ad-mitium/multi-file-copy/README.md

 User configurable options exist in `configuration.py` to tailor its behavior and default destination folder locations.
 All user configurable variables are located in the `config` folder.

-Using the `-opt` flag will provide extended information about the copy process.
+Using the `-opt` flag will provide extended information about the copy process. `-drc` disables remote copying (for debugging purposes)

 ### **Code execution as follows:**